open-telemetry/oteps/text/0123-improve-span-status-api.md

 The current proposal only gives one string which can be used either for a freeform message or a textual status code.
-Adding a 2nd string to the StatusData would allow both to be collected SxS.
+Adding a 2nd string to the StatusData would allow both to be collected side by side.
 This is another example of increasing expressivity at the cost of some complexity.
 I'd be happy to see this added if the community agreed.